raspberrypilearning/introduction-to-the-pico/en/step_5.md

 When installation has completed, close the package window then exit and reopen Thonny.

---- collapse ---

----
-title: I can't install the package
----

 If you have difficulties installing the `picozero` library in Thonny, you can download the library file and save it to your Raspberry Pi Pico.

-<mark>Marc writing instructions for the back up plan to install the library directly to the Pico</mark>

---- /collapse ---

 [[[picozero-offline-install]]]